How To Install Windows And Doors

 Door Adjustment

-2. If you need to trim the new door, the easiest way to indicate where adjustments should be made is to lay it on a flat surface, and then to place the old door on top of it.
+2. If you need to trim the new door, the easiest way to indicate where adjustments should be made is to lay it on a flat surface and then place the old door on top of it.
 Use a pencil to make the appropriate marking.
-Remember to orient the doors correctly, and to trim at the bottom.
+Remember to orient the doors correctly and trim them at the bottom.

 circular saw